Skip to main content

 (H) Interim policies

 The president, provost or a vice president may put an interim policy into place in situations where a university policy shall be established in a time period too short to permit the completion of the process delineated in this policy.
-An interim policy will remain in force for up to three months from the date of issuance and then will expire and no longer have effect unless it becomes an official university policy according to this policy.
+An interim policy will remain in force for up to three months from the date of issuance and then will expire, losing effect unless it becomes an official university policy according to this policy.

-All university-wide policies shall be posted on the e-policy index.
-Printed versions of the policy may be included in the handbooks, catalogues and other publications, but shall include a notice that the e-policy index should be consulted for the latest version.
-Policies passed by the board of trustees and filed with the LSC shall be posted on both the board of trustee's website and the e-policy index.
+All university policies shall be posted on the university policies register.
+Printed versions of the policy may be included in handbooks, catalogues and other publications, but shall include a notice that the university policy register should be consulted for the latest version.

 Supplemental Information